worker-tools/deno-kv-storage/README.md

 ## Disclaimers

 Note that efficiency is not a goal.
-Specifically, if you have sizable `ArrayBuffer`s, it's much better to use Cloudflare's KV directly.
+Specifically, if you have sizable `ArrayBuffer`s, it's better to use a database implementation with proper support for binary data.